remy/inliner/README.md

       console.log(html);
     });

-Once you've inlined the crap out of the page, you can optionally configure a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) to add advanced caching and offline functionality.
+Once you've inlined the contents of the page, you can optionally configure a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) to add advanced caching and offline functionality.

 ## Support